 BPI Asset Management and Trust Corporation ("BPI-AMTC") serves as the Fund Manager (the "Fund Manager") and Trustee (the "Trustee") of the Fund.
 BPI-AMTC is a wholly-owned subsidiary of Bank of the Philippine Islands ("BPI" or the "Parent Bank"), a domestic commercial bank with an expanded banking license in the Philippines.
+The Fund Manager's registered office address, which is also its principal place of business, is at 27th Floor Ayala Triangle Gardens 2, Paseo de Roxas corner Makati Avenue, Makati City.
 The Fund has no employees.